KxSystems/docs/docs/ml/automl/params.md

 q).automl.run[tab;tgt;`normal;`reg;enlist[`sigfeats]!enlist `.automl.newsigfeat]
 ```

-!!!Note
+!!!Warning
 	The function which replaces the default feature significance tests should take as input

 	* x = A simple table
 	* y = The target vector

-	The return from this function should be a simple table with unimportant features (as deemed by the user) removed.
+	The return from this function should be a simple table with unimportant features (as deemed by the user defined function) removed.

 ### `sz`

 _Size of the validation set on which the non grid searched best model is tested_

 By default the validation set for testing prior to the application of a grid search across all problem types is set to 20%.
-For problems with a small number of data points a user may wish to modify this to increase the number of datapoints being trained on
+For problems with a small number of data points a user may wish to modify this to increase the number of datapoints being trained on, the reverse may be required for larger data sets.

 ```q
 q)tab:([]100?1f;asc 100?1f;100?1f;100?1f;100?1f)